fmauger1/QMol-grid/README.md

 ## Acknowledgments
-The original development of the `QMol-grid` package, and its (TD)DFT features, was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award No. DE-SC0012462.
+- The original development of the `QMol-grid` package, and its (TD)DFT features, was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award No. DE-SC0012462.
-Addition of the (TD)SE features was supported by the National Science Foundation under Grant No. PHY-2207656.
+- Addition of the (TD)SE, (TD)CI, and extended TDDFT features was supported by the National Science Foundation under Grant No. PHY-2207656.

 [&uarr;](#table-of-contents)